temporalio/documentation/docs/java/workflows.md

 - **@WorkflowMethod** denotes the starting point of Workflow execution.
 Workflow execution completes when this methods returns.
 - **@SignalMethod** indicates that this method is a signal handler method and that it can react to external signals.
 It can have parameters which can contain the signal payload.
 It does not return a value, so it must have a `void` return type.
-- **@QueryMethod** indicates that this method can be used to query the workflow state any time during its execution.
-It can have parameters which can be used to filter a subset of the workflow state it returns.
+- **@QueryMethod** indicates that this method can be used to query the Workflow's state at any time during its execution.
+It can have parameters which can be used to filter a subset of the Workflow's state that it returns.
 Since it does return a value it must have a non `void` return type.

 Workflow interfaces can define only a single method annotated with `@WorkflowMethod`.
 They can define any number of methods annotated with `@SignalMethod` and `@QueryMethod`, for example: